Suhani-Lalla/Simple-Billing-System/README.md

 # Simple Billing System

-This is a simple billing system implemented in Python.
+This is a simple billing system implemented in Java.
 It is designed to help small businesses or individuals manage their billing processes efficiently.

 ## Features